 - Fill Style - Enable or disable the use of a separate fill style for the paragraph labeling.
 This option is disabled by default, showing the labels with the same fill and color as the paragraph text.
 When enabled, a different color or fill style can be selected, by clicking on the button next to the Fill Style check box.

 - After - Select a bullet glyph that is automatically added after the paragraph label.

-- Text After - Select a bullet glyph that is automatically added after the paragraph label.
+- Text After - Set a text that is automatically added after the paragraph label.

 - Alignment - Select the alignment of the paragraph label, inside the available space.

 - Extent - Edit the amount of extent added to the default extent used for numbering.
 The paragraph numbering is aligned inside this space.